lnicola/blog/content/my-rust-2020-wishlist.md

 There is a very deep rift in the community in the shape of async run-times and related projects.
 Much has been said about the two major implementations, yet to me it seems more and more that they are more similar than different.
 I think it's apparent here that the reasons for it are more social than technical.
 Time will probably make them converge more and more on the technical side, but the current situation is not ideal.

-There is much to say here about various aspects, from naming to timing, and generally the reasoning behind the projects started by the now-disbanded Async-WG (nb. `async-std` is not an Async-WG project, even though the same people are involved).
+There is much to say here about various aspects, from naming to timing, and generally the reasoning behind the projects started by the now-disbanded Async Ecosystem WG (nb. `async-std` was not an Async Ecosystem WG project, even though the same people are involved).
 But these were already discussed a lot in different places, and I don't want to add anything here.
 Perhaps it is more important to ask:

 1. is the _status quo_ of two very similar, but slightly incompatible run-times in the best interest of the users?
 2. if yes, how do the two projects position themselves, which users are they catering to?
 It's worth mentioning here that the goals of the two projects are quite similar according to their developers &mdash; offering async versions of the functionality present in the standard library.
 One of the two projects actually uses this as its tagline, which tends to confuse beginners.